mortgages for Austrian ski property

-Banks will charge a set-up fee and this is usually around 2% of the value of the loan.
+Banks will usually charge a set-up fee and this is usually around 2% of the value of the loan.
 They will also charge an appraisal fee of 0.5% and you will need to pay the notary a fee of 1.5% of the amount of the mortgage to register the mortgage lender in the land registry.

 other financing possibilitiesThere may be other options available to you to finance buying a ski property in Austria.
 An alternative option is to borrow against an existing property in your own country of residence and to make a purchase as a cash buyer.

 When you are buying a ski property in Austria and making international money transfers, fluctuating exchange rates can make a huge difference to the final amount you receive in your bank account.

 We work closely with a leading currency exchange expert for all of our clients money transfers.
 We also work with them for international payments & foreign exchange dealing’s.
 Our contacts here provide the quickest and easiest way to transfer money internationally and consistently provide bank-beating exchange rates to help both companies and private individuals achieve significant savings.
 To find out more please visit our international money transfers page.

 other considerations when buying a ski property in Austria